If your cat gets into the fruit bowl, you may wonder what you should do. Can cats eat lemons, or are they unhealthy for your furry friends?

 - Septic shock

-Lemon can also cause other signs that may seem odd, such as sensitivity to bright lights or even the sun.
+Lemon can also cause other signs that may seem odd, such as sensitivity to bright lights or the sun.
 The cat may cower and act as if they’re in pain.
-Suffice to say that you’ll likely see changes in your pet’s behavior, which are a red flag that something is seriously wrong and they need to see a vet.
+You’ll likely see changes in your pet’s behavior, which indicate something is seriously wrong, and they need to see a vet.

 Diagnosis and Treatment

-Poisons often act quickly, and the severity of signs depends on how much they ate.
+Poisons often act quickly, and the severity of signs depends on how much they eat.
 Remember that cats often hide the fact that they’re sick.
 They may act differently than they normally do, like hiding in strange places.
-That can be a sign that you’re dealing with illness instead of a toxin, where the effects are more immediate.
+That can signal that you’re dealing with illness instead of a toxin, where the effects are more immediate.

 If you see the telltale signs, or your cat has eaten part of a lemon or come in contact with citric essential oils or limonene insecticidal shampoo, contact your vet immediately, as you may need to get your cat to the emergency vet hospital ASAP.
-The typical treatment is to get the toxin out of your pet’s system quickly through gastric lavage or the administration of activated charcoal, if indicated.
-The latter will help remove any lingering toxins in your cat’s GI tract.
+The typical treatment is to get the toxin out of your pet’s system quickly through gastric lavage or the administration of activated charcoal.
+The latter will help remove lingering toxins in your cat’s GI tract.

 Your vet may also give your pet IV fluids to rehydrate your cat if they vomited or had diarrhea.
-If they experienced phototoxicity or extreme sensitivity to sunlight, you should contact your vet and keep them inside until they fully recover.
+If they experience phototoxicity or extreme sensitivity to sunlight, you should contact your vet and keep them inside until they fully recover.
 They may be at risk for secondary skin infections if they lick or scratch too much from the effects.
-Anything else is supportive care to help her recover from the ordeal.

 Final Thoughts

-As our discussion showed, lemons are not considered safe for cats and can cause serious and variable signs of toxicity.
-The important takeaway message is that just because you can eat something doesn’t mean that it’s all right for your pet.
-Our bodies process foods differently.
-There are only a few reports on toxic effects of lemon compounds in cats, particularly in case of limonene shampoo exposure and essential oils, and these may lead to severe signs of illness.
-Speak to your vet if your cat came in contact with any citrus fruits or citric acid products.
+As our discussion showed, lemons are not considered safe for cats and can cause severe and variable signs of toxicity.
+There are only a few reports on the toxic effects of lemon compounds in cats, particularly in the case of limonene shampoo exposure and essential oils.
+Speak to your vet if your cat comes in contact with citrus fruits or citric acid products.

-The other critical message is that cats and dogs are not the same.
-They too have distinct physiologies that reflect their dietary needs and evolution.
-The greater risk exists with using canine products on felines.
+The other critical message is that cats and dogs cannot use the same products.
+They have distinct physiologies that reflect their dietary needs and evolution.
+A greater risk exists with using canine products on felines.
 It’s not just marketing by the pet industry.
 It can have dire consequences.
-Perhaps the best thing you can do as a pet owner is not to give your cat or dog any people food without speaking to your vet first.
+Perhaps the best thing you can do as a pet owner is not to give your cat any people food without speaking to your vet first.